scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

 .. class:: keywords

-   Sympy, code generation, metaprogramming
+   SymPy, code generation, metaprogramming

 Introduction
 ------------

-Writing correct scientific programs is difficult, largely manual process.
+Writing correct scientific programs is a difficult, largely manual process.
-The steps in the process include deriving of the constituent equations, translating those into source code, and testing the result to ensure correctness.
-The final step of testing is challenging because it is hard to untangle the set of possible errors from testing the final code.
+Steps in the process include
+deriving of the constituent equations, translating those into source code, and testing the result to ensure correctness.
+One challenging aspect of testing is untangling the cause of errors.
 For example, if the result appears incorrect, it is hard to determine whether the problem is with the algorithm, or a mistake was made in the derivation, or a simple transcription error in writing the source code.
-We wish to look at this process of writing a scientific code and see what steps, if any, can be checked by the computer.
+Confidence in the correctness of the program can be increased if these steps can be checked by computer.

+The process of scientific programming also includes the pursuit of performance.
+Often the code needs to be heavily modified or rewritten to take best advantage of various target systems.
+Each modification introduces the possibility of further errors, and must be checked.

+A standard approach to create a high-level description of the problem that is specialized to the particular domain, often through a Domain Specific Language (DSL), and then transform this to a representation in a general-purpose programming language.
+This is used in systems such as FEniCS [FEniCS]_ (representing PDE's) and the Tensor Contraction Engine [TCE]_ (representing matrix operations in quantum chemistry).

+Since the specifications for scientific software are expressed largely as mathematical equations, our high-level description will be formed from a symbolic mathematics representation.
+A symbolic mathematics package is well-suited for this representation.
+In addition to this representation of the high-level description, we will model the derivation steps that lead to a computationally useful form.

-Our approach is to operate on a symbolic representation of the scientific program, and then programmatically transform it into the target system.
+The approach taken in this work is to operate on a symbolic representation of the scientific program, and then programmatically transform it into the target system.
 The specifications for scientific software are expressed largely as equations, and ideally suited for a symbolic mathematics package.
-We use Sympy, a symbolic mathematics package written in Python, for this part of the process.
+We use SymPy [SymPy]_, a symbolic mathematics package written in Python, for this part of the process.

 The target system is likely a source code representation (C, Fortran, Python, etc), but could encompass more than that.
 For instance, C might be used to target the CPU or GPU, but the source code might look quite different in those cases.
-Or the user may call different libraries for the same function to compare performance characteristics.
+Or the user may call different libraries for the same function to compare performance.

 Modeling Derivations
 --------------------
-The goal is to model on the computer a similar set of steps that one would use when manually performing the derivation.
+The first goal is to model on the computer a set of steps similar to those used when manually performing the derivation.
 Deriving the equations using in scientific software is similar to a proof where there is a series of logically justified steps connecting each expression until the final result is reached.

-The OpenMathDocuments (OMDoc) project [OMDoc]_ is a representation for mathematics that works at a higher level than expressions in MathML.
+The OpenMathDocuments (OMDoc) project [OMDoc]_ is a representation for mathematics that describes a higher level than expressions in MathML.
 For instance, it has representations for proofs and lemmas.
 Similarly, for scientific computation we need to represent structures a higher level.
 One major difference between proofs and derivations in scientific software is that some steps are approximations.